-In addition, it is most important that we use sires that are going to produce daughters that we can build a herd around.
-Many times we use sires because we believe they will produce bulls that we can market from a phenotypic and genetic standpoint.
-That is fine; however, it is hard to justify the time and expense associated with AI if the daughters are not the kind of females that will improve our cow herd.
+In addition, I think it is most important that we use sires that are going to produce daughter progeny that we can build a herd around.
+Many times we use sires because we believe they will produce bull progeny that we can market from a phenotypic and genetic standpoint.
+That is fine; however, it is hard to justify the time and expense associated with AI if the daughter progeny are not the kind of females that will improve our cow herd.